-Oral-B has designed the Deep Sweep head.
+As an alternative, Oral-B has designed the Deep Sweep head.
 It’s shaped and used more like a traditional toothbrush.
-So, you do have both options if you want them.
+So, with the Oral-B brand, you do have both options if you want them.

-However you do need to keep in mind that while there are 7 styles of rotary heads, you’re limited to just the one choice with the Deep Sweep.
+However, you do need to keep in mind that while there are 7 styles of rotary heads, you’re limited to just one choice with the Deep Sweep.
 There’s not even a miniaturized version of this head for those who need a smaller brush.

-One of the criteria for picking out what we think is the Best Oral-B is not considering those models that are loaded up with options that might be considered superfluous.
-And in that regard there are two features that are found on higher-end models that we'll make mention of.
+One of the criteria for picking out what we consider is the Best Oral-B is sorting out those models that are loaded up with options that we don’t think the average user really needs, or will get much value out of having.

-This feature puts your toothbrush in communication (via Bluetooth technology) with an Oral-B app that’s been installed on your smartphone.
+This feature puts your toothbrush in communication (via Bluetooth technology) with Oral-B’s app that’s been installed on your smartphone.

 - It relays the current status of your brush’s brushing/quadrant timer, pressure sensor and brushing mode.